-1. A person with a vegetarian or vegan diet preference can totally be a true and practicing Muslim and fulfill all his or her religious duties.
-It is NOT mandatory for a Muslim to consume non-vegetarian food (Since I don’t like Mutton, I usually get a “mutton nahi khate?
+- A person who prefers a vegetarian or vegan diet can be a true and practicing Muslim.
+(S)He can fulfill all his or her religious duties.
+It is NOT mandatory for a Muslim to consume non-vegetarian food (Since I don’t like Mutton, I usually get a “Mutton nahi khate?
 What kind of Muslim are you?” comment every now and then)

-2. The very basis of Islam is a doubtless belief on the central religious book – the holy Quran, which includes stories of about 25 prophets including Musa (known as Moses in Judaism), Isa (known as Jesus in Christianity) among others
+- The very basis of Islam is a doubtless belief on the central religious book – the holy Quran.
+Quran includes stories of about 25 prophets including Musa (known as Moses in Judaism), Isa (known as Jesus in Christianity) among others

-So if this doesn’t “wash away sins” and it is not mandatory to eat non-vegetarian food in Islam, what exactly is the reason for animal sacrifice in Islam?
+So if this doesn’t ‘wash away sins’ and it is not mandatory to eat non-vegetarian food in Islam, what exactly is the reason for animal sacrifice on Eid al-Adha?

 Story of Animal Sacrifice in Islam

 The story begins with Ibrahim (known as Abraham in Judaism and Christianity) being commanded by God to sacrifice his dearest possession, his son Ismail.
 When Ibrahim told his son about the divine command, the young boy urged his father to comply with God’s will

 However, when Ibrahim attempted to cut his son’s throat, God informed Ibrahim that this was only a trial and a test to see if Ibrahim was true to his word.
 God ransomed the life of Ismail and commanded Ibrahim to slaughter and sacrifice a ram (a male sheep).
 God then honored these great Prophets and made their act an obligatory rite for the Hajj pilgrimage as a remembrance and a commemoration of their momentous sacrifice amongst the generations to come until the end of time